wp-plugins/yikes-inc-easy-mailchimp-extender/readme.md

 Changes
 ===========

+### 5.0.8 - September 23, 2014
+* Band-aid fix for the -1 response returned from ajax.php

 ### 5.0.7 - September 19, 2014
 * Security Vulnerability patched - props @g0blinResearch for privately disclosing the issue